matthiasrondenet/sample-api-ef/README.md

 Tests :
 - unit tests
 - integration tests with specflow on domain
-- integration test on database
+- integration tests on database